-The In-Cell Western (ICW) Assay is a quantitative immunofluorescence assay performed in microplates (96- or 384-well format) that combines the specificity of Western blotting with the reproducibility and throughput of ELISA.
+The In-Cell Western (ICW) Assay is a quantitative immunofluorescence assay performed in microplates (optimized for 96- or 384-well format) that combines the specificity of Western blotting with the reproducibility and throughput of ELISA.

 In-Cell Western Assays are also called cytoblots, cell-based ELISA, In-Cell ELISA (ICE), and FACE (Fast Activated Cell-based ELISA).
 With In-Cell Western Assays, you can:

 In-Cell Westerns have been used for analysis of:

 The ICW Assay is based on standard immunofluorescent methods.

 In-Cell Western Assays provide greater replicability and precision than Western blots.
 ICW assays exhibit the following characteristics:

 Z′ factor is a measure of statistical effect size and can be used to assess if a response to an assay requires further investigation.
-Z′ factor can provide some indication of the reproducibility of an assay for high-throughput screening.
+Z′ factor can provide some indication of the reproducibility of an assay.
 Z′ is calculated by running a large number of positive and negative controls, and determining how much separation there is between positive and negative controls.
 If they overlap, or nearly overlap (Z′ < 0.5), due to large amounts of variation within the controls, the assay is useless for screening.
 An excellent assay exhibits good separation between positive and negative controls (Z′ > 0.5).2, 4, 5

 A 2010 study compared ICW Assays and Western blotting (WB) for measurement of phosphorylated myosin regulatory light chain (PMLC20).1 Primary cultures of uterine myocytes stimulated with oxytocin were used to assess specificity, sensitivity, and precision of the two methods for phospho-analysis.